Therapist marketing in Georgia: get found by the clients you actually want to work with

 Should Georgia therapists accept insurance or go private pay?

 Georgia has a moderate insurance-based therapy market.
 Atlanta has a strong mix of private-pay and insurance-based practices, while smaller markets like Savannah lean more heavily on insurance panels.
 Reimbursement rates are moderate.
 The growing population in the Atlanta metro is pushing more therapists toward private-pay models as demand increases.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in Georgia?